onomatopoetica/eat-da-burger/README.md

-WHEN I input the name of a burger I would like to devour THEN that burger name is placed in the waiting area with a DEVOUR IT! button WHEN I click the DEVOUR IT! button the burger is DEVOURED and placed in the DEVOURED section of the page THEN I have the option to order another burger by clicking the DEVOURED! button THEN the burger moves back to the waiting area with a DEVOUR IT! button OR I can delete the burger by pressing the X button
+WHEN I input the name of a burger I would like to devour THEN that burger name is placed in the waiting area with a DEVOUR IT! button WHEN I click the DEVOUR IT! button the burger is DEVOURED and placed in the DEVOURED section of the page THEN I have the option to order another burger by clicking the DEVOUR AGAIN! button THEN the burger moves back to the waiting area with a DEVOUR IT! button OR I can delete the burger by pressing the X button
 ```